SaiMahitVaddadi/EGAT-Private/TO-DO.md

     - Set up a grid search protocol

 - Parallelization
-    - Setup ensemble models in parallel
+    - Setup ensemble models in parallel or series
-    - Setup multiple trainings in parallel
+    - Setup CV in parallel or series.
-    - Setup cv in parallel.

 - Featurizers:
     - Reaction Geometry Features for Atoms:
-        - Change in Gasteiger Charge:
+        - Change in Atom properties
-        - Change in Dipole Moment
+        - Change in Bond Properties

-    - Reaction Geometry Features For Bonds:

-    - Write out delta functions for the rest

 - Additional Models:
     - add in the EGT and TGT
     - add in the HiMol and MFGNN